albertoalcolea/flacut/README.md

 Instalation
 -----------
-Place flacut in '/usr/local/bin' (preferred) or in '/usr/ bin'  (or any other existing directory in your
+Place flacut in `/usr/local/bin` preferred or in `/usr/ bin`  (or any other existing directory in your
 $PATH environment variable)